Marlene Creates (pronounced "Kreets") is an

 and the land, she spent a decade photographing found public signs in

 the landscape.
 She has also been commissioned to create signs and

 markers that incorporate other people’s stories about specific places.

-Currently her work is focused on the six
+Since 2002 her work has focused on the six

 acres of boreal forest where she lives in a ‘relational aesthetic’ to